yukseltron/buscemi-bot/README.md

 # buscemi-bot
-A discord bot.
+A discord bot made with [discord.js](https://discord.js.org/#/).
-Roleplays as famous actor Steve Buscemi.
+Roleplays and gives info on famous actor Steve Buscemi.
+Good for fans of Steve Buscemi.

 Features:
 ```javascript